 (b) if permitted by subsection (3), by a special resolution, or by a resolution of the board, of the co-operative.

-(2) Before a State co-operative and a non-participating co-operative can apply for approval under this Division of a merger or transfer of engagements, the proposed merger or transfer of engagements —

-(a) must have been approved —

-(i) in the case of the non-participating co-operative, by a special resolution of the co-operative; and

-(ii) in the case of the State co-operative, by a special resolution passed by special postal ballot;

-or

-(b) if permitted by subsection (3), must have been approved —

-(i) in the case of the non-participating co-operative, by a resolution of the board of the co-operative; and

-(ii) in the case of the State co-operative, by a special resolution, or by a resolution of the board, of the co-operative.
+[(2) deleted]

 (3) The proposed merger or transfer of engagements may be approved by special resolution, or by a resolution of the board, of the co-operative if —

 (a) the State Registrar consents to that procedure applying in the particular case; and

-(b) in the case of a merger or transfer affecting a participating co-operative, the participating Registrar also consents to that procedure applying in the particular case.
+(b) the participating Registrar also consents to that procedure applying in the particular case.

 (4) A consent referred to in subsection (3) may be granted subject to conditions, including a condition that a disclosure statement be provided to members or directors.